Eligible Telecommunication Carriers (ETCs)

 - For companies availing themselves of the federal forbearance for providers who have had compliance plans approved by the FCC, a link to the approved compliance plan and a link to the FCC order approving that plan.

-- Verification that the provider will meets FCC requirements, including:
+- Verification that the provider will meets FCC requirements for ETCs, including:

 - Offering voice telephony service as currently defined by the FCC.